 Algieba and its northern neighbour Adhafera can be used to find the compact galaxy group Hickson 44 (HCG 44).
 The group lies approximately 80 million light years away and appears about halfway between the two stars.
 It has four members: the unbarred spiral galaxies NGC 3190 (mag.
 11.1) and NGC 3193 (mag.
 10.81) and barred spirals NGC 3185 (mag.
 12.17) and NGC 3187 (mag.
 12.77).

 Several galaxies appear in the immediate vicinity of Algieba.
 The lenticular galaxy NGC 3222, dwarf elliptical NGC 3226 and spiral galaxy NGC 3227 lie just east of the star, and the spiral galaxy NGC 3213 is found to the southeast.
 NGC 3226 and NGC 3227 make an interacting pair and are catalogued as Arp 94 in the Atlas of Peculiar Galaxies.
 They have apparent magnitudes of 12.3 and 11.1.

 Algieba is located in the constellation Leo.
 Stretching over 947 square degrees of the northern sky, Leo is the 12th largest of all 88 constellations.
 Like all zodiac constellations, it was first catalogued by the Greek astronomer Claudius Ptolemy in the 2nd century CE and is considered one of the 48 Greek constellations.
-In Greek mythology, the constellation is associated with the Nemean lion killed by Heracles as part of his 12 labours.
+In Greek mythology, the constellation is associated with the Nemean lion, one of Heracles’ Twelve Labours.